A critical time for economic development professionals to build knowledge, skills and capacity.

 This is a milestone for EDA and the economic development profession.
 Economic development professionals are delivering the jobs, growth and economic resilience agenda for communities across Australia.
 We are proud to be in a position to deliver a professional, capacity building training program for the sector, at such a critical time.

-The national training program will deliver the core principles of best practice economic development and will launch in the coming months through on-line platforms and face to face, as social distancing restrictions ease.
-The national training program offers a great opportunity for professionals throughout Australia said SGS National Leader for Economic & Social Analysis, Terry Rawnsley.
+The national training program delivers the core principles of best practice economic development and has now launched through online platforms.
+The national training program offers a great opportunity for professionals throughout Australia said SGS Principal & Partner, Marcus Spiller.

 There has never been a more important time to enhance our understanding of local economic development.
 This training provides a tremendous opportunity for economic development professionals throughout the country.